 - Unique combinations: It shouldn’t be able to assign passwords and codes twice.

-- Update: To make sure they are still suitably secure, passwords and codes must be reviewed frequently.
+- Update: To ensure they are still secure, passwords and codes must be reviewed frequently.

 - Loss management: There needs to be a process that allows “deauthorization” if passwords, codes, credentials, etc. are misplaced.

-- Security precautions: Appropriate safeguards must be put in place to deter and identify illegal access attempts.
+- Security precautions: Appropriate safeguards must be implemented to deter and identify illegal access attempts.

-- Testing: To make sure input/output gadgets are functioning properly, particularly cards that contain or read permission information, they must be examined routinely.
+- Testing: To ensure input/output gadgets are functioning properly, particularly cards containing or reading permission information, they must be examined routinely.

-Your company has the chance to benefit from the organizational advantages of digital record-keeping systems thanks to 21 CFR Part 11.
-Additionally, it enables the FDA to make sure that document safety and integrity are properly preserved when companies employ electronic record-keeping systems.
+Your company can benefit from the organizational advantages of digital record-keeping systems thanks to 21 CFR Part 11.
+Additionally, it enables the FDA to ensure that document safety and integrity are properly preserved when companies employ electronic record-keeping systems.
 Check out eLeaP’s LMS software right away to learn how it is designed to assist you in achieving and maintaining compliance with 21 CFR Part 11.